 Please consider joining the African Orphans Project by making a donation to help us continue our mission.

-Another build team planning to visit Shongweni village, South Africa.
+Another build team visits Shongweni village, South Africa.

-A team of 14 volunteers (including 2 young students) will be traveling to Shongweni to build a home for the Makhoba family.
+A team of 14 volunteers (including 2 young students) traveled to Shongweni to build a home for the Makhoba family.
 The beneficiary children are Siyabonga - 18 years (now in grade 8 at Woza Moya High School and Khanyisile - 13 years (in grade 9 at Albini Girls High School).

 The children had lived with their single parent, Albertine Makhoba, who died on the 30 November 2008.